dialect-map/dialect-map-io/docs/HPC.md

 To run `src/main.py`, there are now two options: interactive running (good for testing, debugging, short jobs), and batch job good for real and longer jobs.
 ## Interactive mode
-From a log in node, request a computing node:
+From a log in node, request a computing node, for example:
 ```
 $srun --cpus-per-task=40 --nodes 1 --mem=50GB --time=1-00:00:00 --pty /bin/bash
 ```